 - Providing national court representation

 We have experience representing clients in every court in England and Wales, from the Magistrates’ Court to the Crown Court, and can provide assistance throughout proceedings.
 The bespoke nature of our service means we are able to be as dedicated and thorough as required in cases such as these.

-It is not a criminal offence to own an encrypted phone.
-Encro phones were originally intended for military use, and have also been purchased by celebrities seeking to ensure their privacy; however, the contents of the phone and messages sent and received may implicate the owner of the device in any number of criminal offences.
+It is important to know that it is not a criminal offence to own an encrypted phone.
+Encro phones were originally intended for specific military purposes, but are now used by many different people for privacy reasons.
+And while the primary use of encrypted phones is the secure privacy they offer, the contents of the phone - both sent and received - may implicate the owner of the device in criminal offences.

-This has become a major issue in recent times after EncroChat - the messaging service used by encrypted phones - was compromised, revealing messages relating to the discussion, planning or arranging of criminal offences, from drug dealing to sexual offences and violent offences.
+Encrypted phone charges have become a hot topic in recent times after EncroChat - the messaging service used by encrypted phones - was compromised, revealing messages relating to the discussion, planning or arranging of criminal offences.
+These cases ranged from drug dealing to sexual and violent offences.
 In these cases, it is highly likely that the owner of the phone, and those they were in communication with, will be arrested and investigated for those offences.

 It should also be noted that under section 53 of the Regulation of Investigatory Powers Act 2002 (RIPA), it is an offence for a suspect to fail to disclose a password or code allowing access to electronic data, when served with a section 49 notice requiring them to do so.